-Tupelo Seven Perfect Poems: An intensive “workshop” via zoom
+Tupelo Perfect ten: An intensive “workshop”

 The Tupelo Truchas Poetry Conference began as a writer’s retreat at a cherished location, Truchas Peaks Place in Truchas, New Mexico.
 Over the years we have built a powerful writing workshop and formed a warm community of faculty and alumni.
-Successfully translated into a popular Zoom format for the spring of 2022, our renowned conference is open more broadly than ever before, without losing the magic of community, and without the travel costs!

 Learn What Sets Tupelo Press Conferences Apart.